abbotware/abbotware/README.md

 * Coverage Report aggreagation via ReportGenerator

 ### Abbotware.Core
-This assembly has no dependencies on any other nugets other than the .Net Standard
+This assembly has no major dependencies on any other nugets.
+Starting with Net5, there will be a dependency on **Microsoft.Extensions.Logging.Abstractions** to use the Microsoft.Extensions.Logging.ILogger interface.
+All internal logging will be routed via an adapter (and eventually replaced completely)

 ### Abbotware.Interop.{Library}
 These assemblies contain interop/wrapper classes around various thirdparty libraries to encapsulate initialization and logic.
 Somtimes the are abstracted away as via interfaces